 All out-of-class assignments are due at the beginning of class period on the date the assignment is due.
-Late assignments will not be accepted - NO EXCEPTIONS.
-If you cannot attend class, you may email or turn in your assignment to my mailbox in FOB 102 prior to the due date.
-Please ask the English department office manager to date stamp the assignment.
-In addition, you may ask a fellow student to turn in the assignment on your behalf.
+Late assignments will not be accepted-NO EXCEPTIONS.
+If you cannot attend class, you may 1) ask a classmate to turn it in for you or 2) submit the assignment to my mailbox in FOB 102 prior to the due date.
+Simply ask the English department office manager to date stamp the assignment.
+Emailed assignments will not be accepted-NO EXCEPTIONS.